 September 2011: PRF Announces New Granting Structure

-Now, PRF's Medical Research Committee has devised a new granting structure.
-Beginning with applications for the December 2011 review, proposals will be accepted in three categories of differing type, funding levels and length of time:
+In September 2011, PRF's Medical Research Committee devised a new granting structure.
+Proposals are now accepted in three categories of differing type, funding levels, and length of time:

-Grants are considered twice per year, usually at the Board of Directors' June and December meetings, with applications due six weeks prior.
+Grants are considered twice per year, usually at the Board of Directors' June and December meetings, with applications due appoximately twelve weeks prior.

 Are you looking to enter the field of Progeria research?

-Please note that The Progeria Research Foundation does not directly conduct research projects, rather, we fund some of the research and it takes place at various institutions and hospitals around the world.
+Please note that The Progeria Research Foundation does not directly conduct research projects.
+Rather, we fund some of the research, which takes place at various institutions and hospitals around the world.
 Thus we have no control over the personnel involved in this work, including interns, post-docs, etc. However, on our website you will find links to those PRF is currently funding at our Grants Funded page and you are welcome to contact them directly to inquire as to whether or not a position is available.
 In addition, we suggest you review the published scientific papers that many scientists have written at our Scientific Publications and Whats New in Progeria Research pages.
 Perhaps you can contact some of these researchers to inquire about a position in their labs.

 Best of luck with your search, and we hope you DO end up working in this fascinating field!